I Want To...

 Matt Weiss’ decision to specialize in pancreatic, liver and biliary surgery is a direct outgrowth of his residency at The Johns Hopkins Hospital.
 As a surgical resident, he says, he was able to train under great surgeons with a mastery of complex operations.
 “As a surgical oncologist, I enjoy both the technical challenges of the operations and the intellectual stimulation of caring for cancer patients,” Weiss says.

 Weiss attended Jefferson Medical College in his hometown of Philadelphia.
-In addition to his John Hopkins residency, he completed a dual fellowship in surgical oncology and hepatopancreaticobiliary surgery at Memorial Sloan-Kettering Cancer Center in New York City.
+In addition to his Johns Hopkins residency, he completed a dual fellowship in surgical oncology and hepatopancreaticobiliary surgery at Memorial Sloan-Kettering Cancer Center in New York City.
 Weiss and his wife, Katie, have a 2-year-old son and a 1-year-old daughter.
 His interests, he says, include “family, surgery, deep-sea fishing and golf—in that order.”